Daredevils of Niagara

 Peter DeBernardi and Jeffrey Petkovich

-On Wednesday September 27, 1989 Peter DeBernardi, 42 years old, from Niagara Falls, Ontario and Jeffrey Petkovich, 24 years old, from Ottawa, became the first to go over Niagara Falls together in the same barrel.
+In 1989, Peter DeBernardi and Jeffrey Petkovich became the first pair to survive going over Niagara Falls together in the same barrel.

 Jessie Sharp